 - Current Sanctions, Fines and Penalties

-2. The General Data Protection Regulations (GDPR) – In Greater Detail
+2. The UK GDPR – In Greater Detail

-The GDPR regulations are explored in more detail.
-Starting with a new Definition of “Personal Data”.
+The UK GDPR regulations are explored in more detail and areas of divergence with EU GDPR highlighted.
 Participants work through the following menu of topics.

 - Controllers and Processors – Requirements